-Ever have those days where it feels as though you’re trudging through sand just to get from point A to B. You wake up when the alarm goes off, and even though you slept through the night, your body is tired to the bone.
+Ever have those days where it feels as though you’re trudging through, just to get from point A to B. You wake up when the alarm goes off, and even though you slept through the night, your body is tired to the bone.
 It feels defeating knowing you have no other option than to push through it and get through your day with no way to relieve your fatigue.

 If it feels like recently you’ve had more of those mornings than you can count, there’s a good chance your body and mind are feeling the effects of fatigue.
 More than just being tired, fatigue is ongoing and more debilitating.
 Rather than being relieved by a good night’s sleep or a nap, you may feel worse after waking up.
 It’s as though you’re body is being filled with cement.

-First, the more you understand your personal experience with fatigue, the sooner you’ll be able to respond and prevent the escalation of symptoms into other ailments.
+Firstly, the more you understand your personal experience with fatigue, the sooner you’ll be able to respond and prevent the escalation of symptoms into other ailments.

-When I work with a new client experiencing unexplainable fatigue, we start with symptom-awareness exercises.
+When we work with a new client experiencing unexplainable fatigue, we start with symptom-awareness exercises.
 When it comes to fatigue, there are a series of experiences that show up before the total body breakdown occurs.
 The sooner you recognize what’s happening ahead of time, the sooner you can respond.

 When fatigue is fully present here are common symptoms:

 - Chronically feeling tired yet sleep doesn’t make it go away